The Unemployment Rate Is Not

 Advisor Perspectives welcomes guest contributions.
 The views presented here do not necessarily represent those of Advisor Perspectives.

 A reliable source for recession forecasting is the unemployment rate, which can provide signals for the beginnings and ends of recessions.
-The unemployment rate model (explained here), updated with the August figure of 7.3%, does not signal a recession now.
+The unemployment rate model (explained here), updated with the May figure, does not at present signal a recession.

 The model relies on four indicators to signal recessions: